monadic-xyz/ipfs/README.rst

 Building
 ================================================================================

-We maintain both a cabal_ and a stack_ build.
+The canonical build for this project is using cabal_ (>= 2.4, "new-build).
+For convencience, we also provide a ``stack.yaml``. stack_ >= 1.9.1 is required to meet the version requirements for ``Cabal``.

 Please see the package READMEs for additional instructions, specifically test setups.

 Contributing
 ================================================================================